Currency:USD $

 Ascendancy Tier Predictions for Path of Exile 2

-As the release of 0.4 approaches, it's time to delve into the anticipated tier placements of the various ascendancies in Path of Exile 2.
+As the release of 0.4 approaches, it's time to review the anticipated tier placements of the various ascendancies in Path of Exile 2.
 The insights provided are based on current patch notes, their stability, and recent changes, though they remain subject to future updates.

 Ascendancy Highlights

-- Key Features: While previously a solid melee option, new improvements like increased damage against heavily stunned enemies elevate it within A tier.
-It's competitive but slightly behind the likes of Leech and Witch Hunter.
+• Key Features: While previously a solid melee option, new improvements like increased damage against heavily stunned enemies elevate it within A tier.
+It's competitive but slightly behind Witch Hunter in tankiness and consistency.

 Other Notable Ascendancies